TheSHEEEP/godotccd/README.md

 The reason why Godot's physics is not sufficient for all cases is that Godot requires multiple physics frames until collision checks between objects in its physics world can even work.
 After something is added or moved, some physics frames need to pass until you can check for collisions.
 That just doesn't cut it if you need maximum performance for a few hundred collision checks **right now**.

+Basically, I just needed the math to do quick collision checking, but Godot doesn't offer "just the maths".
 Hence I decided to implement [libccd](https://github.com/danfis/libccd), which is fast, lightweight and has a license fitting Godot's own.

 ### How to build